conference@iof.tu.edu.np

 “Forestry for the Future: Balancing, Conservation, Development and, Human Well-Being”

-Forestry plays a crucial role in maintaining the planet’s ecological balance, enhancing biodiversity conservation, increasing carbon stock, and the provisioning of ecosystem services.
-However, the growing demand for natural resources due to increased population and the pressures of economic development putting forests at a risk of degradation and deforestation.
-It is essential to adopt an appropriate approach that integrates conservation efforts with sustainable development practices to secure the future of forestry.
-This does not mean only to protect forest ecosystems but ensuring the extraction of forest resources to maintain their regenerative capacities.
-Effective policies and management strategies must balance the ecological integrity of forests with the economic needs of local communities and country.
+Forestry plays a crucial role in maintaining the planet’s ecological balance, enhancing biodiversity conservation, increasing carbon stocks, and the provisioning of ecosystem services.
+However, the growing demand for natural resources due to population growth and pressures for economic development is putting forests at risk of degradation and deforestation.
+It is therefore essential to adopt an appropriate approach that integrates conservation efforts with sustainable development practices to secure the future of forestry.
+This does not mean only protecting forest ecosystems but also ensuring the extraction of forest resources to maintain their regenerative capacities.
+Effective policies and management strategies must balance the ecological integrity of forests with the economic needs of local communities and the country.

-In addition, it is also essential to consider that forestry activities must contribute to the well-being of the human populations.
-This requires an inclusive approach considering the social dimensions of forestry, including the rights and concerns of indigenous peoples and local communities.
-Participatory governance, equitable resource sharing, and the promotion of alternative livelihoods are key elements in ensuring that forestry practices contribute to uplift livelihoods of forest dependent communities and social equity.
-Therefore, forestry can serve as a model for sustainable resource management, by aligning conservation goals with human development objectives, that meets the needs of both present and future generations.
+In addition, it is also essential to consider that forestry activities contribute to the well-being of human populations.
+This requires an inclusive approach that considers the social dimensions of forestry, including the rights and concerns of indigenous peoples and local communities.
+Participatory governance, equitable resource sharing, and the promotion of alternative livelihoods are key to ensuring that forestry practices uplift the livelihoods of forest-dependent communities and promote social equity.
+Therefore, forestry can serve as a model for sustainable resource management by aligning conservation goals with human development objectives that meet the needs of both present and future generations.

-In this context, Institute of Forestry, Tribhuvan University- a leading institution of excellence in forestry education, research, and sustainable management of natural resources in Nepal- is organizing the first annual graduate seminar focusing on “Forestry for the Future: Balancing Conservation, Development and Human Well-Being” to share the knowledge generated by its graduates, faculties, alumni and partners.
+In this context, the Institute of Forestry, Tribhuvan University - a leading institution of excellence in forestry education, research, and sustainable natural resources management in Nepal - is organizing an international conference to share knowledge generated by its graduates, faculties, alumni, partners, and experts.
+The conference is going to be organized on the occasion of the IoF Day, i.e., 29 to 31 Shrawan, 2083 (14 to 16 August, 2026).

 Themes